Chachapoyas Peru, 9 Reasons Why it’s a Place Worth Visiting

-Named after the indigenous inhabitant that were living in this region before the Inca domination, Chachapoyas is brimmed with an interesting history and spectacular natural beauties.
-There are so many things to do in Chachapoyas that I ended up spending 3 weeks in the quirky town while visiting the surroundings!
+There are so many things to do in Chachapoyas that I ended up spending three weeks in the quirky town while visiting the surrounding areas.

-Visit Gotcha Waterfalls
+1. Visit Gotcha Waterfalls

 Among Chachapoyas tours, hiking to Gotcha waterfalls is the easiest one that you can do on your own.
-It’s a 5 km very easy hike, a bit steep in some parts, but it’s definitely doable.
+It’s a 5 km very easy hike, with some steep parts, but it’s definitely doable.
 I have seen families with kids, as well.
-The terrain is a bit slippery in the rainy season, from December through March, but easy.
-During the walk, you get spectacular views of the fall.
-The walk-in itself it’s worth all the efforts for the spectacular scenery.

 How to get to the Gocta Waterfalls from Cocachimba

 You can either go on a day trip or spend the night in the spectacular Gocta Lodge or if you are traveling on a budget, you will find a few hostels and more modest private accommodations.
-The village is tiny but pretty, surrounded by lush green mountains.
-Definitely, a place to relax and have refreshing walks in nature.

 You can get from Chachapoyas on a combi (small bus) from the bus terminal.
 You need to look for a bus that goes to Bagua or Pedro Ruiz and tell the driver that you are going to Cocachimba.
 They will drop you off at the crossroad, and there you will find a motor-taxi to take you up to Cocachimba.
 (Cost 3 PEN)

-You will be dropped off at the tourist office where you will have to pay the entrance fee of 10 PEN.
-If it has been raining it’s convenient to wear rubber boots that you can rent right there.
+You will be dropped off at the tourist office, where you will have to pay the entrance fee of 10 PEN.
+If it has been rainin,g it’s convenient to wear rubber boots that you can rent right there.

 Your beautiful walk will start there.

-You can also ride a horse if you think it’s too much of an effort for your, however, they will take you only at km 3 then you will still have 2 km to walk.
+You can also ride a horse if you think it’s too much of an effort for you, however, they will take you only at km 3 then you will still have 2 km to walk.

 There is another way to get to Gocta, and that’s via San Pablo.
 With this itinerary, you would get at the bottom of the first fall, and you will also have the possibility to walk down a very steep road and come back from Cocachimba.
-I didn’t do it, so I can’t really talk by experience, but I know it’s doable.
-You can ask at the tourist office in Chachapoyas or to any guide.

 To visit the Gocta Waterfalls, is it better to join a private tour from Chachapoyas or do it on my own?

-Although for the majority of the sites in this region, it’s much more convenient to join a tour, for the Gotca fall you are much better off if you do it on your own for the following reasons:
+Although for the majority of the sites in this region, it’s much more convenient to join a tour, for the Gotca fall, you are much better off if you do it on your own for the following reasons:

 I went with a girl that I met in the hostel, and we both wanted to go early and have lunch at the Gocta Lodge on the way back.
 It was a spectacular day.

-Discover the lesser known Yumbilla Waterfall
+2. Discover the lesser-known Yumbilla Waterfall

 I wasn’t sure whether to go or not because I was alone, and I was told it was not a completely organized place like Gocta, and I didn’t want to find myself in the middle of nowhere and get lost.
 I am a little unconfident when I am in nature by myself.
 However, after asking around, I decided to give it a go, and it turned out to be a spectacular hike.